Effective Savings Rate: The most important AWS savings metric you aren't trackingErik Carlin, Co-Founder and Chief Product Officer

 Introducing Effective Savings Rate

 Because ProsperOps delivers automated savings outcomes (vs. passive recommendations), we defined a quantifiable measure to assess the effectiveness of our algorithms.
-We call that metric Effective Savings Rate (ESR), and similar to ROI, it's the one number that measures bottom-line RI savings performance.
+We call that metric Effective Savings Rate (ESR), and similar to ROI, it's the one number that measures bottom-line savings performance.

 Using "effective" rates is quite common in financial analysis.
 For example, if you're a TurboTax user, your completed tax return will include the following summary: